mcx/FFCP-GCodeSnippets/README.md

 ## Step 1: install the `make_fcp_x3g.pl` script

 This script can do many things, but its core functions are to apply an important workaround for a certain bug in PrusaSlicer, and then invoke the GPX program to convert the G-code produced by PrusaSlicer into x3g files that the printer understands.
-This script will be directly or indirectly configured as a *post-processing script* in PrusaSlicer to be run automatically after slicing.
+This script will be directly or indirectly configured as a *post-processing script* in PrusaSlicer to be run automatically after slicing (unless you're doomed to use FlatPak).
 It will make your workflow easier.

 You can choose not to use this and do the GPX conversion and bug workarounds all manually and tediously.
 In that case, skip to step 2 below, but I recommend you do not.